tamberg/zeigli/README.md

 # HyLoSeDiPE — Hyperlocal Search and Discovery for Physical Environments
-A room-scale search and discovery mechanism, based on time series of visually detected QR-Codes.
+A simple, room-scale mechanism, based on time series of visually detected QR-codes.
 ## Getting started
 * Try it live at ...
 * Buy <a href="#what-you-need">what you need</a>.